 A message from the Founder

-Those who are elderly or fragile, or going at it alone without support, or rescued a troubled dog from who-knows-where, or struggle to pay the bills, or have children and a household to manage – deserve an even bigger pat on the shoulder for keeping it all together.
+Those who are elderly or fragile, or going at it alone without much support, or rescued a troubled dog from who-knows-where, or struggle to pay the bills, or have children and a household to manage – deserve a hefty pat on the shoulder for keeping it all together.